-The short answer is no. PA online casinos will be required by law to ensure all players on the sites are located inside state lines when they’re playing for real money.
+The short answer is no. The licensed PA casinos will be required by law to ensure all players on the sites are located inside state lines when they’re playing online casino games for real money.
 They will use geolocation software to make sure of it.
 Sites will let visitors from out-of-state play the games in demo mode.

 Delaware, Nevada and New Jersey recently struck an agreement to share online poker player pools between all three states.
 Plus, online gambling laws in Pennsylvania will allow the state to join that agreement in the future.
 This would mean you could be playing in the same poker games in all four states.
 But for now, it’s PA only.

 3. Are there safeguards to prevent children from playing?

 The Pennsylvania Gaming Control Board is taking over the administration of online gambling in the state.
 It is committed to preventing underage gambling online and off.

 In fact, the sites will use an ID verification process to ensure no one younger than 21 can gamble with them.
 The sites will also employ various online security professionals to prevent fraud and underage gambling.

 2. Are PA online casino games fair?

 You won’t be able to hold the cards, pick new dice, or examine a roulette wheel, to the same extent you might inside a land-based casino.
 However, the games on offer at PA online casinos will be just as safe and fair.

 In fact, the Pennsylvania Gaming Control Board will license and regulate PA online casinos.
 Therefore, the games will be subject to testing procedures ensuring fairness.

 Online casino games use random number generators to ensure the random nature of each card dealt, dice rolled or roulette wheel spun.
 This is similar to the way the dealers, pit staff and casino equipment manufacturers do it at land-based casinos.

 Plus, most online casinos in PA will be operating under gaming licenses of land-based casinos in the state.
 This will ensure the same level of integrity live and online.